 The choice of the program depends entirely upon the time on your hands, and your fitness levels.

-Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found Upper Lakes section to be relatively quieter and serene.
+Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found the Upper Lakes section to be relatively quieter and serene.

 Program C (from entrance 1) and Program H (from entrance 2) let you see both the upper and lower lakes and thus, are by far the best routes.